Ley789/SimpleRayTracer/Thesis/thesis.md

               \right)
 $$

-To extract the rotation matrix we first need to state a important property of these matrices.
+To extract the rotation matrix we first need to state an important property of these matrices.

 For all rotation matrices follows that the scalar product